-Of particular interest, and concern, are the extreme ratings that exist within and immediately adjacent to the village.
-Some of this area coincides with the interface polygons that were recommended for treatment.
-The greatest contributing factors to the high risk adjacent to the village is the high fire behavior potential exhibited by the stands in the interface.
+Of particular interest, and concern, are the extreme ratings that exist on private property within the community.
+The greatest contributing factors to the high risk adjacent to the village is the high fire behavior potential exhibited by these interface stands and their proximity to homes.
+Therefore, it is strongly recommended that an aggressive public information program be undertaken as a means of stressing the importance of private landowners to reduce the fuel hazard on their property.